The following range of microphones can also be supplied with authentic stands, cables and connectors.

 Circa: Early 1940's - Early 1960's

-During WW2 French radio stations were unable to purchase any of the high quality American broadcast microphones such as the R.C.A 44, so they designed and built their own, the Melodium proved so sucessful for radio, recording and motion picture that it was used for a for a further 20 years.
+During WW2 French radio stations were unable to purchase any of the high quality American broadcast microphones such as the R.C.A 44, so they designed and built their own, the Melodium proved so successful for radio, recording and motion picture that it was used for a for a further 20 years.

 Circa: Mid 1940's - Late 1950's